octo-woapi/cookbook/recipes/scopes-roles-accreditations.md

 ---
-description: How should I use the scopes in my application
+description: How should I use the scopes in my application and what are their conventions
 complexity: 1
 ---